Socialcap-app/socialcap-anonymous-voting/docs/voting-flow.md

 ### Voting

 1. Elector proves that he is the right owner of his identity by verifying his identity "commitment", and signs it with his identity privateKey, thus creating his `proofOfIdentity`.
 Note: he will be able to use this proof only once, he will need to recreate it everytime it is needed !  `MISSING`
-2. Elector gets the list of all the tasks assigned to him for the given plan (or campaign) by giving the previous proof. `DOING`
+2. Elector gets the list of all the tasks assigned to him for the given plan (or campaign) by giving the previous proof. `DONE`
-3. Elector looks at the list of claims and defines his vote for some of them, by clicking the preferred  option for each one.
+3. Elector looks at the list of claims and defines his vote for some of them, by clicking the preferred  option for each one.`DONE` (simulated)
-4. Elector creates a list where each item contains: the identity "commitment", the claimUid, the encrypted (vote, encryptionKey), a nullifier created from hash(identity sk, pin, claimUid).
+4. Elector creates a list where each item contains: the identity "commitment", the claimUid, the encrypted (vote, encryptionKey), a nullifier created from hash(identity sk, pin, claimUid).`DONE`

 1. Elector packs the list of votes, signs the pack and broadcasts it to the Protocol.
-The broadcast includes the data pack, the elector's identity "commitment", a hash of the pack, and the signature.
+The broadcast includes the data pack, the elector's identity "commitment", a hash of the pack, and the signature.`TO DO`
 2. Protocol receives the batch and stores it for latter use in the tallying.

 ### Tallying